-I’ve written a series of articles on the editing process for a publisher I’ve worked for, Crystal Publishing, and they were kind enough to let me re-post the articles here on my blog.
+I wrote a series of articles on the editing process for a publisher I’ve worked for, Crystal Publishing, and they were kind enough to let me re-post the articles here on my blog.
 Last time, we talked about the basics of the editing process.
 Today we’ll delve into my favorite type of editing: developmental editing.
 You can also read up on copyediting and proofreading.

 Editing comes in different stages.
 Not all editors engage in all types of editing, so you should be aware of what type of help you are looking for when you begin to approach editors.
 The broadest level of editing is usually called content or developmental editing.
 As the terms are more or less interchangeable, I’ll just refer to it as developmental editing.
 In this type of editing, the editor helps you develop your content as a whole.